Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/jobs/README.md

     ```bash
     git clone https://github.com/Azure/aca-landing-zone-accelerator.git
-    # TODO: We need to remove that when this branch will be merged to main
-    git fetch -b feature/jobs
-    git checkout feature/jobs
     ```

 4. Build the container image

     To build the docker container image, navigate to the ```aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/jobs/src/aca-jobs/``` where the ```Dockerfile``` is located and run